markhakim32/Project_Attachements-AI_Developer/README.md

     ■ requests==2.25.1

 ## Run the Python Service:
-python main.py
+■ python main.py

-### Testing
+## Testing
-## To test the prediction for 10 devices from the test dataset, you can use tools like Postman or cURL to send requests to the [ http://127.0.0.1:5000/predict/ ] endpoint.
+### To test the prediction for 10 devices from the test dataset, you can use tools like Postman or cURL to send requests to the [ http://127.0.0.1:5000/predict/ ] endpoint.
 Here are ten example devices you can use for testing:
   ## Testing use Postman
-  ## Body (  ### JSON ) :
+  ### Body (  ### JSON ) :
 ## Device 1:
 { "battery_power": 842, "blue": 0, "clock_speed": 2.2, "dual_sim": 1, "fc": 1, "four_g": 0, "int_memory": 7, "m_dep": 0.6, "mobile_wt": 188, "n_cores": 2, "pc": 2, "px_height": 20, "px_width": 756, "ram": 2549, "sc_h": 9, "sc_w": 7, "talk_time": 19, "three_g": 0, "touch_screen": 0, "wifi": 1 }
 ## Device 2: